 You DO NOT want to end up in a situation where you need to slam on the brakes.
 This is especially true when you’re on an incline or towing a trailer.
 You can avoid these situations by taking it slow.

-Remember: Being in your Houston RV Rental is just as much about the journey, so take your time and enjoy it.
+Remember: Being in an RV is just as much about the journey, so take your time and enjoy it.

 3. Secure Your Pets!

 One of the best parts of traveling in a pet-friendly RV rental is being able to bring your pets along for the ride.
 While traveling in a motorhome means your pets have space to roam, it doesn’t mean they should.
 Loose animals can become a dangerous distraction.
 While their intention might be to show you some affection, having your pup jump up on your lap as you drive is… not ideal.

 Be sure to secure your beloved pets for their safety and yours.
 While a kennel or crate might be safer, having someone in the back to hold onto them can do the trick.
 This keeps you both safer in the event of an RV accident.
 However, it also helps to keep them calm on the road.